OctopusDeploy/docs/docs/infrastructure/deployment-targets/kubernetes-target/index.md

 When a Kubernetes target is used, the namespace it references is created automatically if it does not already exist.

 10. Select a worker pool for the target.
-To make use of the Kubernetes steps, the Octopus server or workers that will run the steps need to have the `kubectl` executable installed.
+To make use of the Kubernetes steps, the Octopus Server or workers that will run the steps need to have the `kubectl` executable installed.
 Linux workers also need to have the `jq`, `xargs` and `base64` applications installed.
 11. Click **SAVE**.

 ## Creating Service Accounts